Omar8345/hashnode-blogs-backup/cl6jefsbf0b7ixvnvhea7fgiv.md

   }
 ```

 Now, test it out!
-But first run `npx prisma studio` and go to http://localhost:5000 and check the `Account` model, add a user record which you will be using to authenticate, done?
+But first, run `npx prisma studio` and go to http://localhost:5000 and check the `Account` model, add a user record which you will be using to authenticate, done?
 Now:

 ```bash
 npm i . -g